pellematrose/Buck_IRS25411/README.md

 When the maximum current is not flowing the voltage is clipped at the voltage set and the buck is working in CV mode.

 The schematic offers the opportunity to assemble the pcb in three ways:
-1. Infineon typical application with low side shunt
+1. Infineon typical application with low side shunt (tested and works)
 2. High current CC mode with the op-amp
-3. CV mode with TS431
+3. CV mode with TS431 (tested and works)
 4. Combined high current CC and CV mode

+The design contains a routing mistake:
+The connection between VS and Inductor is missing.

 Schematics:
 1. Infineon typical application with low side shunt